 Not all organizations are required to have a Data Protection Officer (DPO).
 However, if your business or marketing strategies require you to collect or have to deal with a large amount of personal data, must you appoint a DPO, who will oversee your data collection practices, provide legal guidance, and make sure your organization operates in compliance with the GDPR.

 Would you think the GDPR impedes your business operations?
 But I’d say that you’re mistaken!
 In fact, GDPR offers a window of opportunity.
-To comply with the GDPR standards, you might keep redefining your data collection practices in order to protect all the data security rights of individuals.
+To comply with the GDPR standards, you might keep redefining your data collection practices—be it your data collection forms, cookie banners, or newsletters, in order to protect all the data security rights of individuals.

 By maintaining the data collection practices of your business within a legal ecosystem, you could show your customers that you value their data and are constantly working to keep it safe and secure against potential data breaches.
 And therefore the GDPR helps you gain customer trust and long-term loyalty right away.